 If you enjoy these types of snacks, you MUST try Allie's English Muffin Snacks or my BBQ Bacon Cheese Ball.
 Richelle also shared with my her recipe for her Fantastic Chicken Nachos.

-You will need the following ingredients to make this Artichoke Bruschetta recipe (see recipe card for quantities): Chopped Artichoke Hearts, Romano Cheese, Red Onion, Mayonnaise and a French Baguette.
+You will need the following ingredients to make this Artichoke Bruschetta recipe (see recipe card for quantities): Chopped Artichoke Hearts, Romano Cheese, Red Onion, Mayonnaise and French Bread.

 Preheat the broiler.

-Cut the French Baguette on the diagonal into ⅓ inch slices.
-Spread baguette slices on a baking sheet.
+Cut the French Bread on the diagonal into ⅓ inch slices.
+Spread the slices on a baking sheet.

-Mix the remaining ingredients together in a bowl and spread evenly on top of baguette slices.
+Mix the remaining ingredients together in a bowl and spread evenly on top of the slices.

 Broil for 2 to 5 minutes until bubbly and lightly browned.